westerndigitalcorporation/swerv-ISS/README.md

 	   return 0;
     }

-And here's how to compile and run it:
+And here's how to compile and run it (assuming riscv32-unknown-elf-gcc was compiled with newlib):

     $ riscv32-unknown-elf-gcc -mabi=ilp32 -march=rv32imc -static -O3 -o test3 test2.c
-	$ whisper --emulatelinux test3
+	$ whisper --newlib test3

 Note that in this case the simulator will intercept the exit system call invoked by the C library code and terminate the program